 - Travel date: 12th July 2006

 Nice, well located and clean motel - minor complaints

+"As most other reviewers have written, this is a very clean and well kept property located very close to a beautiful beach with friendly and helpful innkeepers.
 I was however, shocked and disappointed by the lack of airconditioning.
 The room (and those nearby) did have a large but non-functioning air-conditioners.
 They had a couple of fans in the room, but they didn't come close to helping with the heat and the humidity.
 Luckily there was cool water available in the shower.
 Also, remember to bring your earplugs if staying over a weekend as the music in the lounge is very loud and carries to the room."

 - Travel date: 4th June 2006

 Fantastic two weeks.

+"From the monent we arrived, we were made very welcome by all members of staff.
+Our room was clean and tidy, and cleaned regulary.
+The food was very good indeed, and the drinks even better.
 Nice place to stay if you are on a budget and/or family.
 It very nicely situated, with a 5 minute walk to the amazing white sandy (Extremely clean) beach.
 Pleanty of restaurants and bars close by.
 We will definatly return, maybe even with the kids."

 - Travel date: 15th May 2006

 If your looking for a comfortable, frien...